omrijsharon/RL_modules/README.md

 Examples for implementation:

-1st example - push a list:
+1st example - push a list of actions:
 ```
 # begining of the code:
 actionMemory = ActionMemory()